unomena/restlet-sites/modules/org.restlet/learn/guide/2.2/editions/gwt/architecture.md

 Redirector, which can be used to gateway requests to other servers, easily working around the single-source limitations of the AJAX programming model.
-The Restlet server-side library even works in GWT Hosted Mode using the Noelios GWT Extension, so your entire application can be readily debugged.
+The Restlet server-side library even works in GWT Hosted Mode using the Restlet Framework GWT Extension, so your entire application can be readily debugged.

 Integration with standalone Restlet connectors